k88hudson/git-flight-rules/README.md

 $ mkdir mydir
 $ touch mydir/.gitkeep
 ```

+You can also name the file as just .keep , in which case the second line above would be ```touch mydir/.keep```

 <a name="credential-helper"></a>
 ### I want to cache a username and password for a repository